hankbao/libreboot/docs/archive_old.md

 -----------------------------------------------

 This is a maintenance release (polishing) based on r20150126.
-Users who installed r20150126 don\'t really need to update to this release.
+Users who installed r20150126 don't really need to update to this release.

 -   buildrom-withgrub: use gnulove.jpg background on 16:10 laptops
     (MacBook2,1 and X200)